-Besides being humongous hits, practically enshrining their artists in the hall of fame, these songs just might be one of the most effective ambassadors of the languages they represent.
+Besides being humongous hits, practically enshrining their artists in the hall of fame, each song just might be one of the most effective ambassadors of the language it represents.

 There’s just something about music, isn’t there?
 Music’s not only universal, but it’s also ubiquitous and no one can escape it.

 Interestingly, just about the same things can be said for language.

 It follows naturally, then, that music can be used as a key to become fluent in a foreign language.

 How?
 We’ll look at the connection between the two entities, plus share three effective ways to use music as a killer language learning strategy.
 So let’s start with this special relationship between the two that makes learning language through music possible.

 It was previously thought that language and music involved two distinct brain mechanisms.
 Speech functions were localized in the left brain hemisphere and language in the right.
 But advances in brain imaging technology have challenged that idea.

 It’s becoming clear that there’s a whole lot of overlap between the two.
 Studies have shown, for example, that musical training can improve the brain’s language learning abilities and vice versa.
 (Mozart himself spoke several tongues, including German, French and Italian.)